pcarbo/lbfgsb-matlab/README.md

 to build MEX Files.
 This is explained quite nicely in [this MathWorks support document](http://www.mathworks.com/support/tech-notes/1600/1605.html).

-**Simple compilation procedure.** (Thanks to Stefan Harmeling.)
+**Simple compilation procedure for MATLAB.** (Thanks to Stefan Harmeling.)
 You might be able to build and compile the MEX File from source code simply by calling MATLAB's mex program with the C++ and Fortran source files as inputs, like so:

     mex -output lbfgsb *.cpp solver.f